 This is a signalised junction where Donnington Bridge Rd (the B4495) meets Iffley Rd (the A4158); it looks like a T-junction, but is actually a crossroads with Boundary Brook as the offset fourth arm.
 These roads are 30mph, though Boundary Brook becomes 20mph almost immediately.
 This junction is prioritised for motor traffic, with pedestrians given the minimum possible consideration and pretty much no provision for cycling at all.

 First of all, consider crossing it on foot.
 Donnington Bridge and Iffley South have two-stage (caged) signalled pedestrian crossings, but there is no provision for pedestrians at all on Iffley north (there is a signalled crossing 130m to the north, near Fairacres Rd) and Boundary Brook has a bricked pseudo-crossing.
 In the worst case, anyone trying to get from the north side of Donnington Bridge Rd to the southeast of Iffley Rd faces four signalled stages — or a 250 metre detour via the crossing to the north — followed by an unsignalled crossing of Boundary Brook.
-This can take as long as four minutes in peak hour, and three minutes is quite common.
-Boundary Brook itself is highly unpleasant to cross at the junction, because it has widely flared corners and traffic entering at high speed.
+This can take over four minutes in peak hour, and three minutes is quite common.
+And crossing Boundary Brook at the junction is highly unpleasant, because it has widely flared corners and traffic entering at speed.

 It is true that most pedestrians don't wait for the green man and jump the lights on some or all of the stages, but a junction design that has that happening regularly is clearly not working properly.
 This is also a risky model for children, who are poor at judging vehicle speeds and harder for drivers to see.
 (Even waiting for a green man provides no certainty: some drivers, especially on left-turns, ignore the red lights if they can't see anyone waiting to cross and go through them without slowing much, which is possible because the junction is so spacious.)